0xC4aE1e5/tinycms/README.md

 ## Notes:
 - The default password is `root`.
 Do not enter a username.
 - Installation on InfinityFree works, but here is a [guide](https://forum.infinityfree.net/t/tinycms-infinityfree/54475) (title is mispelled, I know.
 It's forced.)
-- Updating is the same as install, but don't overwrite password and index.
+- Updating is the same as install, but don't overwrite `password.php`, `index.html` (and if themed, `style.css`).
 - Themes are simple, just change `/style.css` and put whatever.
 When editing however, it looks unstyled.
+But it is styled.
 ## After install
 1. Change the password.
 You put the password in the file `password.php`.
 Note that it's unencrypted, but they can't see it. (all they get is a notice to stop hacking).
 Make sure the file has no line endings.
 Also, put it after the '?>'.
 No newlines, no spaces. (use `tr -d '\r\n'` to get rid of the newlines; the password can have spaces, though.)